When blocked drills make sense

 I previously put forward definitions of the concepts of blocked vs. random (and constant vs. variable) training to help coaches understand the proper meaning of those terms.
 They are often misunderstood.
 So too are their implications for skill acquisition.

-A consistent pattern has emerged in the research into training methods that looks like this (which I first shared here).
+A consistent pattern has emerged in the research into training methods that looks like the graphic above (which I first shared here).

 What we see is that during the training phase, blocked training is better at developing skills more quickly.
 When you then look at how things are after the training block, and in terms of putting those skills to use in a game situation, the situation reverses.
 Players trained in a blocked fashion actually backtrack in their performance.
 Meanwhile, those training in a random fashion not only retain the skill they developed, they actually show additional gains.